hasadna/knesset-data-pipelines/devops/k8s/README.md

 You need to get a personal access token for this machine user, with public_repo access permission

-Add this machine user as collaborator with write access to your project"
+Add this machine user as collaborator with write access to your project

 You can add a collaborator from the api:"
 * `curl -u YourGithubUserName https://api.github.com/repos/${CONTINUOUS_DEPLOYMENT_REPO}/collaborators/MACHINE_USER_NAME -X PUT"`